pgomez-a/algorithms/README.md

 This algorithm sorts an unordered list of items by traversing the list item by item, and if it finds that an item is smaller than its previous item, it calls a function that places this item in the right part of the list.
 For example, if we have 1 2 4 3 5, it will stop at 3 and find that 3 is greater than 2 and less than 4, so the sort operation will return 1 2 3 4 5.

 <img width="500" alt="Insertion Sort" src="https://user-images.githubusercontent.com/74931024/117806200-4509c100-b25a-11eb-8d9f-311aaab2d76f.png">

+I am curretnly working on this repo, so you will be able to find more soon 😛 :atom: